ansible/ansible-lint/docs/docsite/rst/rules/rules.rst

 Each rule has an associated set of one or more tags.
 To view the list of tags for each available rule, use the ``-T`` option.

-The following shows the available tags, and the rules associated with each tag:
+The following shows the available tags in an example set of rules, and the rules associated with each tag:

 .. code-block:: bash